Amaury Rivera

-Amaury Rivera (born June 15, 1962), the current Chairman and CEO of Kinetics Systems Caribe, set up the two earliest competitors to the dominant Puerto Rico Telephone Company when the U.S. territory's telecommunication's market was opened to competition in 1996.
+Amaury Rivera (born June 15, 1962) was a chairman and CEO of Kinetics Systems Caribe.
+He set up the two earliest competitors to the dominant Puerto Rico Telephone Company when the U.S. territory's telecommunication's market was opened to competition in 1996.

 Early life and education

 Rivera holds a Bachelor of Science in Business Administration from Boston University.
 Rivera studied finance at New York University and underwriting at The Bond School.

 Business

 From 2003 to 2008 Rivera headed Kinetics Systems Caribe.